Algebraicity of the Brascamp-Lieb constants: Computing the capacity along semi-algebraic families

 We recall from \cite{ChiDer-2021} that $(\V, \tup)$ is a \emph{geometric quiver BL datum} if

 and

 We point out that when $\tup \in \QQ_{>0}^m$, the capacity $\capa_\Q(\V, \tup)$ is related to the capacity of a certain completely positive operator via \cite{ChiDer-2021}.
 Combined with \cite[Prop.
-2.8 and Lemma 3.4]{GarGurOliWig-2020}, this proves that the capacity of a geometric datum is equal to one in this case.
-Our goal in this section is to extend this result to arbitrary weights $\tup \in \RR^{m}_{>0}$.
-The proof below is elementary and does not use completely positive operators (which are not even available when $\tup$ has irrational coordinates).
+2.8 and Lemma 3.4]{GarGurOliWig-2020}, this proves that the capacity of a geometric datum is equal to one in the rational case.
+Here we explain how to extend this result to arbitrary weights $\tup \in \RR^{m}_{>0}$ using only elementary arguments.

 \begin{theorem} If $(\V,\tup)$ is a geometric quiver BL datum, then

 \end{theorem}